codecentric/gopass-ui/README.md

 Please report any issues and problems to us.
 We are very keen about your feedback and appreciate any help.

+## Development

+See how to get started with development [here](docs/development.md).

 ## Contribution

 You'd like to help us?
 No problem.
-See how to [get started with development](docs/development.md).
-We are looking forward to your pull requests and issues.
+We are looking forward to your pull requests, issues and participation in discussion.

 | [<img alt="Jonas Verhoelen" src="https://avatars1.githubusercontent.com/u/6791360?v=4&s=200" width="200">](https://github.com/jverhoelen) | [<img alt="Matthias Rütten" src="https://avatars1.githubusercontent.com/u/2926623?v=4&s=200" width="200">](https://github.com/ruettenm) |
 :---: | :---: